List of Taxes and Tax Rates in Georgia

 also import of 4 liters of alcoholic beverages (except import of goods from a free industrial zone)

-• Import of non-food products not intended for economic activity with the value up to GEL300 via mail (or GEL3,000 in case of import by an individual) and weighing up to 30 kg (except imports from a free industrial zone)
+• first, Import of non-food products not intended for economic activity with the value up to GEL300 via mail (or GEL3,000 in case of import by an individual) and weighing up to 30 kg

-• Import of non-food products (except vehicles other than railway or tramway rolling stock) by air transport by an individual staying outside Georgia for more than six months not intended for economic activity with a value up to GEL15,000 (except imports from a free
+• Second, Import of non-food products by air transport by an individual staying outside Georgia for more than six months not intended for economic activity with a value up to GEL15,000

-• Supply of goods or services between free industrial zone companies
+• Third, Supply of goods or services between free industrial zone companies

-• Supply of shares (not attached with the property) in partnership, except receiving the property in individual ownership in exchange for the shares
+• next, Supply of shares in partnership, except receiving the property in individual ownership in exchange for the shares

-• Supply of property by the partnership to its members, provided that the members are individuals only, the composition of the partnership has not changed since its establishment and the partnership is not a registered VAT payer
+• then, Supply of property by the partnership to its members, provided that the members are individuals only

-• Temporary import of fully exempt goods from VAT taxation
+• finally, Temporary import of fully exempt goods from VAT taxation